plaguss/talking-python/README.md

 python -c "from talking_python.utilities import prepare_chroma; prepare_chroma()"
 ```

-Go to the `/app` directory, and run the following comand:
+Then go to the `/app` directory, and run the following comand:

 ```bash
 streamlit run app.py